Please fill out the form below and we will be in touch soon.

-If you live in Florida, you might have a fairly decent idea of how dangerous streets and walkways in our cities can be for pedestrians.
-Unfortunately, Florida by its very nature is a place that draws a huge number of visitors from all over the country and the world – many of whom know little about Florida beyond the sunshine and beaches they see in movies and TV shows.
+If you live in Florida, you might have a decent idea of how dangerous streets and walkways in our cities can be for pedestrians.
+Unfortunately, by its very nature, Florida draws many visitors from all over the country and the world – many of whom know little about Florida beyond the sunshine and beaches they see in movies and TV shows.

 So, exactly how bad are pedestrians faring here?
 According to statistics, Florida is one of the country’s most dangerous states for pedestrians.
-In fact, many Florida cities have higher pedestrian fatality rates than busy cities like Boston and Seattle.
-Government officials have been making a push to improve things for those who need to walk in and around Florida cities, but that does little to help those that have already suffered or will suffer in an accident.
+Many Florida cities have higher pedestrian fatalities than busy cities like Boston and Seattle.
+Government officials have been pushing to improve things for those who need to walk in and around Florida cities, but that does little to help those who have already suffered or will suffer in an accident.

-That is where the Law Firm of Andrew Winston comes in.
+That is where The Winston Law Firm comes in.
 We understand exactly how devastating these kinds of accidents can be for pedestrians and have made it our mission to fight hard to get you the compensation that you need and deserve to pay for medical bills and get your life back on track.

-The first thing that pedestrians should know is how they can avoid getting hit by a vehicle.
-It starts by knowing which cities and areas around our state come with the highest risks.
+The first thing pedestrians should know is how to avoid getting hit by a vehicle.
+It starts by knowing which cities and areas around our state have the highest risks.

 Crosswalks.
-Since crosswalks are designated as places where pedestrians should walk, you might be surprised to find it on this list.
-Unfortunately, Florida crosswalks have proven to be quite dangerous – especially those in areas highly trafficked by both pedestrians and motorists.
-You can lower your chances of getting hit by making sure that you wait for the light to change completely and cross with a crowd of other people, but drivers still need to take care and give you right of way.
+Since crosswalks are designated places where pedestrians should walk, you might be surprised to find them on this list.
+Unfortunately, Florida crosswalks have proven to be quite dangerous—especially in areas highly trafficked by pedestrians and motorists.
+You can lower your chances of getting hit by waiting for the light to change completely and crossing with a crowd of other people, but drivers still need to take care and give you the right of way.

 The airports.
 Millions of tourists visit Florida airports every single year.
-That means there is an incredibly high amount of both foot and vehicle traffic that is often at odds.
-Because people are always in a rush to get to and leave airports, accidents frequently occur.
+That means an incredibly high foot and vehicle traffic is often at odds.
+Accidents frequently occur because people always rush to get to and leave airports.

 Sidewalks.
-Even when you are walking off of the street in Florida, that does not mean that you are safe.
-Reckless, distracted, and drunk drivers have been known to accidentally merge onto sidewalks and injure pedestrians, so you always need to watch out.
+Even when walking off the street in Florida, you are not safe.
+Reckless, distracted, and drunk drivers have been known to merge onto sidewalks and injure pedestrians accidentally, so you always need to watch out.

 Parking lots.
-Pedestrians always need to take care in parking lots, because drivers may not be paying attention when they pull out or may not be able to see you walking due to other parked cars.
-Due to its many indoor parking garages, Florida also has another issue: drivers hitting pedestrians because they literally cannot see them due to poor lighting.
+Pedestrians always need to take care in parking lots because drivers may not be paying attention when they pull out or may be unable to see you walking due to other parked cars.
+Due to its many indoor parking garages, Florida also has another issue: drivers hitting pedestrians because they cannot see them due to poor lighting.

 While pedestrians can and should take more care with their safety when walking around Florida, our state’s laws give pedestrians the right of way and require that drivers always be aware of them.
-Because of this, a high number of pedestrian accidents should legally be considered the responsibility of the driver.
+Because of this, a high number of pedestrian accidents should legally be considered the driver’s responsibility.

-What are some reasons that drivers might run into a person who is walking?
+What are some reasons drivers might run into a person who is walking?

 They do not notice crosswalks.
 Whether it is due to driver inattention, poorly marked crossing areas, or simply a failure to yield, there are all kinds of reasons why far too many drivers still end up hitting people even though they are crossing the street in a designated area.